Challenge Accepted! – Just One Percent

 • Funds are limited, so older games, free games, demos, Game Pass, and stuff from my backlog are all okay – BUT I’ll prioritize keys sent by developers, publishers, etc.

-• The definition of “Indie Game” isn’t as set in stone as people might believe (post on that soon-ish) – so I’ll have the right to deem something “Indie” as I see fit.
+• The definition of “Indie Game” isn’t as set in stone as people might believe (post on that soon-ish?
+Maybe?) – so I’ll have the right to deem something “Indie” as I see fit.

 Cheers!